Green-io/Healthcare-claims/README.md

 ## Impact of Healthcare frauds:
 Here are some facts related to healthcare claims:
-- Each year out of the total claims, medical and healthcare industry claims alone account for more than 15 percent of the total false claims.
+- Each year out of the total claims, medical and healthcare industry claims alone account for more than **15 percent** of the total false claims.
-- Reports suggests that the healthcare industry in India is losing approximately Rs.600 - Rs.800 crores incurred on fraudulent claims annually
+- Reports suggests that the healthcare industry in India is losing approximately **Rs.600 - Rs.800 crores** incurred on fraudulent claims annually

 <img src="https://www.marketsandmarkets.com/Images/healthcare-fraud-detection-market6.jpg" align="center" ></a>

 ## Issues with current methods and need of AI:
 Up till now healthcare fraud claims have involved manual work to investigate and identify frauds which has been time consuming and inefficient.
-The more effective way is to identify frauds in real time, before the claims are paid.
+The more effective way is to **identify frauds in real time**, before the claims are paid.
 Hence there is a need to embrace predictive analysis often used in other industries.
-This is necessary to prevent scamming, identify inconsistencies and flag them appropriately.
+This is necessary to **prevent scamming, identify inconsistencies and flag them appropriately**.

 ## Proposed Solution:
-The solution to the problem stated before is to create an AI driven FRAUD DETECTOR Application that would provide protection to the payer by:
+The solution to the problem stated before is to create an **AI driven FRAUD DETECTOR Application** that would provide protection to the payer by:
-- Identifying inconsistencies and potential rule-breaking and hence prevent med-care scamming.
+- Identifying inconsistencies and potential rule-breaking and hence prevent **med-care scamming**.
-- Providing real-time safety feature to flag out fraud transactions and block them.
+- Providing **real-time safety** feature to flag out fraud transactions and block them.
-- Application can be customized according to the needs and data provided by the organization.
+- Application can be **customized** according to the needs and data provided by the organization.

 ## Steps Involved:
 1. **Data Scrapping and Data analysis** for finding the dataset and features that are important for prediction.